soi-20/brains/_posts/2099-01-02-the-two-narratives.md

 ## There Is No One Right Way

-The point here is just as an entrepreneur can choose a strategy of competing versus cooperating with established firms, it can also choose between investing in control or focusing on execution.
+The point here is just as an entrepreneur can choose between investing in control or focusing on execution.
 Which is the right path is hard to tell at the outset and it may be that a start-up will want to switch between strategies as it learns more; so long as that switch is feasible.

 So both Marc Andreessen and Peter Thiel can have different preferences regarding control versus execution and still both be right.

+## Don't "Lean"

-Usually, **the misunderstood dogma here is to have no definite plan, work in incremental iterations to find out what's most valuable to customers today**.
+Usually, **the misunderstood dogma here is to have no definite plan, work in incremental iterations to find out what's most valuable to customers today(Lean Startup Methodology)**.

 This approach will probably lead you to very incremental solutions or even make you run around in circles achieving nothing.
 It lowers the cost of failure, but also the potential impact of success.
 The process becomes more important than the end goal.
 It's literally the opposite of what Peter propagates.
-He has indeed expressed his dislike for this approach.

-Founders should have a goal on the horizon, a vision, and then validate parts of that vision along the way.
-Note that Peter advises starting small with an offering that can monopolize a small market, then grow the eventual company out of that.

-The real difference between these two types of vision are: You choose to run faster or jump higher at the beginning of the game?
+The real question for yourself: You choose to run faster or jump higher?